Kritansh-Tank/Full-Stack-Developer-Technical-Assessment/README.md

 Part 1: UI and State Management

 A. Design & Layout
-• Figma Reference: The application re-creates the primary screen from the provided Figma file, ensuring consistency with layout, color schemes, and typography.
+1. Figma Reference: The application re-creates the primary screen from the provided Figma file, ensuring consistency with layout, color schemes, and typography.
-• Component Structure:
+2. Component Structure:
-  • Header & Navigation: Responsive header with basic navigation.
+   1. Header & Navigation: Responsive header with basic navigation.
-  • Cards/Sections: Reusable cards and sections based on the Figma design.
+  2. Cards/Sections: Reusable cards and sections based on the Figma design.
-•Styling:
+3. Styling:
-  • TailwindCSS utility classes for spacing, fonts, and color schemes.
+  1. TailwindCSS utility classes for spacing, fonts, and color schemes.
-  • Optional integration of Shadcn for depth and subtle UI effects.
+  2. Optional integration of Shadcn for depth and subtle UI effects.

 B. State Management
 • State Management Library: Redux is used to manage global state.